 When we come to this world, we know nothing.
 In the universe of a child, there are no norms to follow, no rigid rules and regulations; there’s real freedom.
 Children are born free spirits.
-The way we think and behave as adults is shaped by our environment: family, school, religion and political system.
+The way we think and behave as adults are shaped by our environment: family, school, religion and political system.
 Let’s be honest with this one: we are all brainwashed; only our schools were different.

 From an early age, many of us got to hear about our weaknesses, shortcomings, flaws and (often perceived) limitations.
 Families, schooling systems were so much focused on the need for improvement, while very seldom (or never in some cases) acknowledging individual strengths, gifts, and talents.
-No wonder many of us had or still have to struggle with confidence issues and a low self-esteem.
+No wonder many of us had or still have to struggle with confidence issues and low self-esteem.

 From the Eastern-European society that shaped me, I have learned that beautiful means young and slim.
 As a grown-up woman, I ended up having a dissonant relationship with my body for quite many years.
 I was obsessed with the size of my hips and always focusing on things I would have wanted to change in the way I looked.